Gonorrhea - Medical Condition

 Gonorrhea is treated with antibiotics.
 A variety of treatments are available for gonorrhea.
 In uncomplicated cases, the usual treatment is a single dose of a medication such as ceftriaxone* injected into the muscle, or cefixime, a pill, plus a dose of oral azithromycin.
 People with gonorrhea often have chlamydia, and this treatment treats chlamydia as well.
 Ask your doctor how long you should wait before beginning sexual contact again after the treatment.

 Fluoroquinolones, penicillins, or tetracyclines used to be effective therapies, but many of the strains today have developed resistance to these antibiotics.
-It is very important to take medications exactly as prescribed, and some people will require a follow-up test after finishing treatment.
-All people treated for gonorrhea will need to follow up with their doctor in 6 months.
+It is very important to take medications exactly as prescribed.
+It is strongly recommended that people follow-up with their doctor 6 months after completing treatment for gonorrhea, to screen for any recurrent infections.

 All material copyright MediResource Inc. 1996 – 2023.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/condition/getcondition/Gonorrhea